jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-05.md

 3 Take thereof a few in number, and bind them in your skirts.

-4 Then take of them again, and cast them into the midst of the fire, and burn them in the fire; [for] thereof shall a fire come forth into all the house of Israel.
+4 Then take of them again, and cast them into the midst of the fire, and burn them in the fire; [for] thereof shall a fire come forth into all the Israelites.
 {{< /l >}}

+{{< l a="Enki" >}}
-5 Thus saith Enki; This [is] Jerusalem: I have set it in the midst of the nations and countries [that are] round about her.
+5 This is Jerusalem: I have set it in the midst of the nations and countries [that are] round about her.

 6 She hath changed my judgments into wickedness more than the nations, and my statutes more than the countries that [are] round about her: for they have refused my judgments and my statutes, they have not walked in them.

-7 Therefore thus saith Enki;

-Because you multiplied more than the nations that [are] round about you, [and] have not walked in my statutes, neither have kept my judgments, neither have done according to the judgments of the nations that [are] round about you; 5:8} Therefore thus saith Enki;
+7 Because you multiplied more than the nations that [are] round about you, [and] have not walked in my statutes, neither have kept my judgments, neither have done according to the judgments of the nations that [are] round about you
+{{< /l >}}

-Behold, I, even I, [am] against you, and will execute judgments in the midst of you in the sight of the nations.
+8 Behold, I, even I, [am] against you, and will execute judgments in the midst of you in the sight of the nations.

 9 I will do in you that which I have not done, and whereunto I will not do any more the like, because of all thine abominations.